Favour-dgreat/Build-a-Gym-Marketplace-with-HTML-and-Solidity/how-to-build-gym-marketplace-with-html-solidity.md

   }
 ```

-Next, we would create a function that would read the products created in the 'writeProduct' function.
+Next, we would create a function that would read the products created in the `writeProduct` function.

 ```solidity
    function readProduct(uint _index) public view returns (